neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-private-network/README.md

 GraphDatabaseVersion=4.4.12
 KeyName="name-of-ssh-key"
 ```
+Important Notes:

-Note that the ```CoreInstanceCount``` must retain the value of 3.
+ - The ```CoreInstanceCount``` variable must retain the value of 3.
 This template has not been tested with a single instance.
+ - The KeyName variable must match the name of the keypair which is stored in AWS.
+Therefore it must refer to a key name and and not a file name.

 4) Ensure that the ```deploy.sh``` script is executable and run it.
 (It takes a single argument which is the desired CloudFormation Stack name):
 ```
 chmod 755 ./deploy.sh